Gurpal-saghi-9/Bus-Reserevation-Project/BusReservationSystemProjectReport.md

 ## 8. System Functionality

 ### 8.1 Bus Management
-- **Add New Bus**: Administrators can add new buses to the system with detailed information.
+- **Add New Bus**: Administrators and drivers can add new buses to the system with detailed information.
 - **Bus Details**: Each bus has specific details including bus number, license plate, driver information, route, and timings.
+- **Driver Assignment**: Administrators can assign drivers to specific buses.

 ### 8.2 Seat Reservation
 - **Seat Layout**: Visual representation of the bus seating arrangement.
 - **Seat Selection**: Interactive interface for selecting available seats.
 - **Passenger Information**: Collection of basic passenger details during booking.
+- **Pricing Information**: Display of ticket prices for selected routes.

 ### 8.3 Bus Availability
 - **Browse Buses**: Users can view all available buses with route and timing information.
 - **Seat Availability**: Real-time display of available seats for each bus.
+- **Bus Photos**: Visual representation of each bus with photos.

 ### 8.4 Reservation Management
 - **View Bookings**: Admin can view all reservations for each bus.
 - **Booking Details**: Display of passenger information for booked seats.
+- **Passenger Lists**: Drivers can access the list of passengers for their assigned buses.

+### 8.5 Driver Tools
+- **Trip Status Management**: Drivers can mark trips as departed, arrived, or cancelled.
+- **Route Planning**: Interactive tools for route planning and navigation.
+- **Distance & Time Calculation**: Automatic calculation of estimated distance and travel time.
+- **Driver Notes**: Ability to save notes about specific routes, such as traffic conditions and landmarks.
+- **Driver Tips**: Helpful tips for time management, fuel management, passenger service, and safe driving.

 ## 9. Implementation Details